farlee2121/MarkNotes/duck/2022-01-07 Metadata tool.md

 Q: is there any case for metadata on the commandline?
 - not really, it's more of a library tool for building other experiences
 - maybe extracting sections based on certain meta, but I haven't wanted that yet

+PICKUP:
+- Publish preview of PropertyMapBinder
+- use it to simplify additional options here (sourcemap format, divider format)
+  - Q: do I want sourcemaps by default?
+I think i'll normally want them, and removing them would be as easy as `--source-map-format ""`
+- publish the tag extractor cli